microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 have attach the [NearInteractionTouchable](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) script.
 The PokePointer uses a SphereCast to determine the closest touchable (or in the case of interaction with UnityUI, enumerate through the list of NearInteractionTouchableUnityUIs).
-This type of pointer/NearInteractionTouchable combination is used to power things like the pressable buttons and the piano keys (n the hand interaction examples scene.
+This type of pointer/NearInteractionTouchable combination is used to power things like the pressable buttons and the piano keys (in the hand interaction examples scene).

 ### SpherePointer